hakansuku/D1APACTraining/4_3 Joining DQL queries via lookup command.md

 > Very often , there are instances where you need to join data in different queries for analysis.
 > In DQL you can use the lookup command.
 Lookup returns a record from a subquery (the lookup table) producing a match between a field in the source table (sourceField) and a field in the lookup table (lookupField).

-We will look at how we can use Davis Predictive AI to predict the percentage of host memory usage from existing timeseries usage data.
+In the below example, we will look at how we can use lookup to compare average host disk usage week-over-week

-## 1) Predictive AI : Visualize future trend in host memory usage
+## 1) Compare disk usage week-over-week

 > Benefits for predicting : Increased visibility into future capacity demands, Improved decision making for capacity planning, Reduced costs associated with unplanned capacity increases and Increased customer satisfaction.